apache/www-site/README.md

 Continuous Integration / Continuous Deployment (CI/CD) is via the [.asf.yaml file](https://cwiki.apache.org/confluence/display/INFRA/Git+-+.asf.yaml+features)
 mechanism, which runs [Buildbot](https://ci2.apache.org/#/builders/3).
 The build is triggered by changes to the source, and also every 8 hours (currently 1:22, 9:22, 17:22) to pick up changes to external data.
+It also rotates the featured projects on the main page.

 - [Pelican Configuration](pelicanconf.yaml) -- Pelican configuration.
 - [ASF Data Load](asfdata.yaml) -- ASF metadata to be used by ezt and Pelican.
 See [asfdata.py](https://github.com/apache/infrastructure-pelican/blob/master/plugins/asfdata.py).